robocode-dev/tank-royale/README.md

 Robocode is also useful when studying or improving [machine learning](https://en.wikipedia.org/wiki/Machine_learning) in a fast-running real-time game.

-Robocode's battles take place on a battlefield, where small automated tank robots fight it out until only one is left like a Battle Royale Game.
+Robocode's battles take place on a battlefield, where small automated tank bots fight it out until only one is left like a Battle Royale Game.
 Hence the name _Tank Royale_.

 Please notice that Robocode contains no gore, no blood, no people, and no politics.
 The battles are simply for the